What is an ectopic pregnancy?

 This will vary depending on the operation you need.
 It is normally just a day after keyhole surgery and two to four days following open surgery.

-If the pregnancy is not in the uterus will I bleed?
+If the pregnancy is not in the womb will I bleed?

 Going back to work?